Dinotopia: Series overview

 A children's flip-up version of the first book was also issued.
 The Dinotopia Digest series consists of sixteen young adult novels penned by several different authors.
 These books feature other characters who are not specifically involved with the events of the main books, although characters from the main books (particularly the Denisons) have appeared in minor or cameo roles.
 Two full-length adult fantasy novels were also issued with Gurney's authority, written by Alan Dean Foster: Dinotopia Lost and The Hand of Dinotopia.

 Several video games, as well as a TV miniseries, a short-lived TV series, and an animated children's movie, were also produced.
 These are also set in the Dinotopia universe, but do not tie in directly with the main series.
-Most of them take place in the modern world, unlike the books, which are mostly set in the mid-19th century.
+Most of them take place in the modern era, unlike the books, which are mostly set in the mid-19th century.